ecmwf/metview-python/docs/api/comp_toc.rst

     * - :func:`bearing`
-      - Computes the bearings for all the gridpoints with respect to a reference point
+      - Computes the bearings with respect to a reference in a :class:`Fieldset` point

     * - :func:`coslat`
-      - Generates a field with the cosine of the gridpoint latitudes
+      - Generates a field with the cosine of the latitudes in a :class:`Fieldset`

     * - :func:`distance`
-      - Computes the distances of all the gridpoints from a point
+      - Computes the distances in a :class:`Fieldset` or :class:`Geopoints` to a reference point

     * - :func:`geosort`
       - Sorts the :class:`Geopoints` North to South and West to East

     * - :func:`grid_cell_area`
-      - Computes grid cell area for each gridpoints in a field
+      - Computes the grid cell area in a :class:`Fieldset`

     * - :func:`interpolate`
-      - Interpolates field values to the specified location
+      - Interpolates :class:`Fieldset` values to the specified location

     * - :func:`latitudes`
-      - Returns a list/vector of latitudes from the given :class:`Geopoints`.
+      - Returns the latitudes of a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`longitudes`
-      - Returns a list/vector of longitudes from the given :class:`Geopoints`.
+      - Returns the longitudes from a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`nearest_gridpoint`
-      - Returns the nearest grid point value from a field
+      - Returns the nearest grid point value from a :class:`Fieldset`

     * - :func:`nearest_gridpoint_info`
-      - Returns the nearest grid point value from a field
+      - Returns the nearest grid point value from a :class:`Fieldset`

     * - :func:`offset`
       - Offsets the locations of :class:`Geopoints`

     * - :func:`read`
-      - Filters and interpolates GRIB data
+      - Filters and interpolates :class:`Fieldset` data

     * - :func:`regrid`
       - Regridding and derivatives